 Archaeologists seek to learn about the human past through the study of the physical remains left behind by vanished cultures.
 Artifacts, architecture and environmental evidence all provide valuable clues for the reconstruction of past ways of life.

 You’ll be trained in the methods of field archaeology and analytical techniques used in modern archaeology within the context of the larger field of heritage conservation and preservation.
-Courses in this program are a mixture of theory and the practical applications of that theory in our archaeological laboratories where studies in material culture are conducted.
+Courses in this program are a mixture of theory and the practical applications of that theory.
+The practical applications will be conducted in our archaeological laboratories where studies in material culture are conducted.

-This program is flexible.
-Prerequisites are only for third- and fourth-year courses.
+This program is flexible and prerequisites are only for third- and fourth-year courses.
 You must complete a core set of required courses and make up the remainder of required credits from a list of non-required courses.
 Specialization is possible but most students choose from an array of courses reflecting each faculty member’s expertise.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×